Maral Kibarian Skelsey, MD

 She founded the Dermatologic Surgery Center of Washington in 2003.

-At the invitation of The Food and Drug Administration (FDA) Dr. Skelsey was recently appointed a consultant to the General and Plastic Surgery Devices Panel, the Medical Devices Advisory Committee and to the Center for Devices and Radiological Health.
+At the invitation of The Food and Drug Administration (FDA) Dr. Skelsey was appointed a consultant to the General and Plastic Surgery Devices Panel, the Medical Devices Advisory Committee and to the Center for Devices and Radiological Health.

 learn about our practice